navroz-lamba/Movie-Recommender-System-with-Sentiment-Analysis/README.md

 •	HTML, CSS and JavaScript were used for the front-end

 •	The web application was deployed on Heroku

-Content Based Recommender System recommends movies similar to the movie user likes, and analyses the sentiments on the reviews given by the user for that movie.

-The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api.
-Also, using the IMDB id of the movie from the API, I performed web scraping using beautifulsoup4 to extract the reviews given by the user on the IMDB site, and performed sentiment analysis on those reviews.

 Check out the app: https://movies-u-like.herokuapp.com/